BlackSUMMERS'night

 blackSUMMERS'night is the fifth studio album by American R&B singer and songwriter Maxwell.
 He produced most of the record with longtime collaborator and multi-instrumentalist Hod David; two songs were also co-produced by Stuart Matthewman.
 The album was released on July 1, 2016, by Columbia Records and charted at number three on the Billboard 200 while garnering widespread acclaim from critics.
+The album's only single, "Lake by the Ocean", won the Grammy Award for Best R&B Song.

 Background

 blackSUMMERS'night was Maxwell's first record in seven years, following 2009's BLACKsummers'night, which was the first in a planned trilogy of albums whose names were distinguished by the capitalization of letters in one phrase of the same title.
 Maxwell told The Wall Street Journal in June 2016 that the trilogy is "loosely based on the concept of a night out for a woman named Black Summers".
 He produced most of blackSUMMERS'night with longtime collaborator Hod David.

 Release and promotion

 blackSUMMERS'night was released by Columbia Records on July 1, 2016.
 In its first week of release, the album charted at number three on the Billboard 200 and sold 59,000 album-equivalent units, 57,000 of which were entire copies of the record.
 It became the fourth album of Maxwell's career to reach the top 10 of the chart.

 To promote the album, "Lake by the Ocean" was released on April 8, 2016, as the lead single.
 On June 3, a lyric video for the song "1990x" was released.
 Maxwell also toured the United States in support of the album, performing 29 concert dates from June to August.